Support NADD

 The Joli Fletcher Tlalka Scholarship Fund

 Enables NADD to financially assist Direct Support Professionals to attend and participate in NADD conferences where innovative information is available to assist them in providing care to individuals who have a dual diagnosis.
-This fund is named in memory of the daughter of NADD’s Founder, Robert J. Fletcher, who was a DSP supporting individuals with a dual diagnosis.
+This fund is named in memory of the daughter of NADD’s Founder, Robert J. Fletcher, who was a DSP supporting individuals with intellectual/developmental disability and co-occurring mental health needs.

-For 38 years, thanks to your support, NADD has been improving the quality of life for people
+For over 40 years, NADD has been improving the quality of life for people

 with intellectual and developmental disabilities co-occurring with mental illness by: